andioniciuc/ARusu-RayToys_Manual_Testing/README.md

 - All business requirements have been met

 **Risks:**
-- Project risks: lack of experience of QA team, lack of tools, short deadline for Jira and Zephyr Squad, unavailability of OrangeHRM demo environment
+- Project risks: lack of experience of QA team, lack of tools, short deadline for Jira and Zephyr Squad, unavailability of RayToys demo environment
 - Product risks: Validation constraints on the fields might be too restrictive to the end user

 #### 2.2 Test analysis